loocieomondi1/research-and-approval-project/README.md

 It also provides bespoke commerce infrastructure for developers.
 Its composable commerce engine addresses the challenges of existing ecommerce platforms which APIs offer bad developer experiences, extension capabilities are insufficient, and results are hacky and hard to maintain.

-[Next.js](https://nextjs.org/) is a JavaScript open source framework for building superfast and extremely user-friendly frontend websites using React.
+[ext.js](https://extjs.org/) is a JavaScript open source framework for building superfast and extremely user-friendly frontend websites using React.
 It is a server-rendered, lightweight, and flexible React framework that requires little or no configuration during usage.

 Using this project to build your online stores gives you the opportunity to work with this project, which can be easily installed through CLI commands.

-Medusa Next.js storefront is a 100% ready-to-use Medusa storefront template.
+ext.js storefront is a 100% ready-to-use  storefront template.
 It comes with all ecommerce storefront features such as product display, featured products, shopping cart, checking out, multiple payment processing, and more.

 [PayPal](https://www.paypal.com/ng/home/) is a payment provider used by millions around the world.
 It allows customers to purchase orders from your website using their PayPal account rather than the need to enter their card details.